maxscharwath/describble/packages/srp/README.md

 ## ⚙️ How it Works

-The library follows the BIP39 specification, which describes the process of converting a binary seed to a mnemonic sentence and vice versa.
-Each word in the mnemonic sentence represents 11 bits of data, and the overall length of the mnemonic determines the entropy of the generated seed.
+The library adheres to the BIP39 specification, outlining the process of converting a binary seed into a mnemonic sentence and vice versa.
+Each word in the mnemonic sentence symbolizes 11 bits of data.
+The total length of the mnemonic determines the entropy of the produced seed.

-By leveraging the provided functions, you can:
+Through the provided functions, you can:

 - Convert a mnemonic sentence to the associated entropy.
 - Convert entropy to a mnemonic sentence.
-- Generate a mnemonic sentence of a particular length.
+- Generate a mnemonic sentence of a specific length.
 - Validate a mnemonic sentence.

 ## 🚧 Caution